Red-Pandaz/epervier-contracts/README.md

 ## ⚠️ Security Notice

-This is experimental software implementing cutting-edge cryptographic techniques.
-While thoroughly tested, it should be used with caution in production environments.
+This is experimental software created for demonstration/research purposes.
+It implments bleeding edge cryptographic techniques, and while thoroughly tested, it should be absolutely not be used in any production environment.
 Post-quantum cryptography is an evolving field, and standards may change.

 ---